-TopChiller® is a leading chiller supplier in China since 1999 with over 20-years experience in the chiller filed.
+TopChiller® is a leading chiller, chiller system, chiller unit supplier and company in China since 1999 with over 20-years of experience in the chiller filed.

-A water chiller is also named water cooled chiller, coolant chiller or water chiller system.
-A water chiller is a mechanical device can produce chilled water（-35℃ to +30℃） for various industrial applications.
+A chiller is also named a water chiller, coolant chiller or chiller system, it is a mechanical device can produce chilled water(-35℃ to +30℃) for various industrial and commercial applications.

-TopChiller® water chiller using USA Copeland, France Danfoss, and Japan Sanyo scroll compressors, all water chiller spare parts are from World-famous refrigeration brand.
+Chillers manufactured by TopChiller® using USA Copeland, France Danfoss, and Japan Sanyo scroll compressors, all the chiller spare parts are from the world-famous refrigeration brand.